 Rare-earth elements are split roughly in half into light rare earths and heavy rare earths.
 The heavy rare earths, which get their name from their relatively heavier atomic weight, are most rare and consequently more expensive than the “lights.”

 “There is room in the world for three, maybe four light-rare-earth projects,” said Jon Hykawy, an analyst with Byron Capital Markets in Toronto.
-“There is room for maybe four or five heavy-rare-earth companies out there, producing up to the 5,000 to 10,000 tonnes per year level,” Mr. Hykawy said.
+“There is room for maybe four or five heavy precious metals companies out there, producing up to the 5,000 to 10,000 tonnes per year level,” Mr. Hykawy said.
 “I hope they realize they are in a race.”

 Key producers of the “lights” outside of China include Molycorp Inc., Lynas Corp. and Great Western Minerals Group Ltd., essentially controlling the field of non-Chinese producers.